-The Gardens Mothers' Club held the regular December meet-The Gardens Mothers' Club held the regular December meeting at the home of Mrs. Lyman Beecher Stowe, Greenway South and Union Turnpike, Monday afternoon, Dec.
-10. Miss Mae Massee, in charge of the publication of children's books at Doubleday, Page & Co., gave an illuminating and delightful talk on children's books, covering the field from picture books, through pictures with rhymes, poetry, fairy-tales, nonsense books, myths, history and adventure.
-She had a large collection of beautiful books to illustrate her story, many of which belong to the private library of David and Pohin Stove to the private library of David and Robin Stowe.
+The Gardens Mothers' Club held the regular December meeting at the home of Mrs. Lyman Beecher Stowe, Greenway South and Union Turnpike, Monday afternoon, Dec.
+10. Miss Mae Massee, in charge of the publication of children's books at Doubleday, Page & Co., gave an illuminating and delightful talk on children's books, covering the field from picture books. through pictures with rhymes, poetry, fairy-tales, nonsense books, myths, history and adventure.
+She had a large collection of beautiful books to illustrate her story, many of which belong to the private library of David and Robin Stowe.
 The next meeting will be held Jan.
 14, at Public School 101, at 3 p. m., when Dr. H. N. Vermilye will speak on the subject "Modern Aspects of the Psychology of the Child, in Respect to Health."